Choosing the Right Third Level Course

 Reports from recent years have highlighted the importance of course choices in third level education.
-With one in seven students not progressing beyond the first year of their third level course (HEA report).
-The reasons behind this attrition rate are not as clear cut as they seem with many students dropping out not due to lack of ability but due to dissatisfaction with their chosen course.
+Figures from the Higher Education Authority (HEA) show the non-progression rate of first year students was 15 per cent in recent years.
+There are many reasons behind this attrition rate, with many students dropping out not due to lack of ability but due to dissatisfaction with their chosen course.
 While it is not unknown for students to switch courses mid-stream or decide that third level education is not for them, it appears that student’s discontent with their chosen course is the more pressing concern.
 Below average progression rates reported for technical disciplines, in particular, Computer Science and Engineering, highlight potential gaps in the availability of information and the guidance provided to students on post Leaving Certificate education and training options.

 Education after the Leaving Cert is now viewed as necessary for a successful career.
 Aspirations have changed throughout the years and while it was once common place for education to cease at secondary school level or even before, participation in third level education is now available to most students completing secondary level.
 While many socio economic circumstances have contributed to secondary level attrition rates, non-completion of third level education has in the past, largely been ascribed to lack of ability and poor performance rather than to any deficits in the course suitability.